Pixie (film): Plot

 Pixie seduces Frank and Harland together, but they are captured by Seamus, who has killed the petrol station clerk and Raymond to hunt them down.
 Forcing Frank and Harland to dig their own graves, Seamus opens the boot to find Colin still alive, and they gun each other down.
 Pixie confronts a dying Colin with his own betrayal: her mother was battling cancer and died in hospital, but was actually suffocated by Colin.
 He admits he was acting on Mickey's orders, and she finishes both him and Seamus off, before arranging to sell the drugs back to Father Hector McGrath, the corrupt priests' leader and Dermot's nemesis.

 The trio lie in wait at a church, where Hector and his gang of clergy find themselves in a standoff with Dermot and his men.
 A shootout ensues, and Mickey prepares to kill Pixie, having hated her and her mother out of jealousy, but is distracted by her ex-boyfriend Gareth, Hector's son.
 A vengeful Pixie shoots Mickey in the leg before sharing a kiss with Gareth, and she is held at gunpoint by Hector, who is killed by Dermot.
 Harland manages to retrieve the money from the deal, and Pixie bids farewell to Summer before the trio drive away.

 At the airport, Pixie and the friends part ways, and Frank and Harland open the bag of cash to discover Pixie's photos of Frank instead.
-Having avenged her mother and finally gotten the better of everyone, Pixie sets off for San Francisco.
+Having avenged her mother and finally got the better of everyone, Pixie sets off for San Francisco.